Scattering in relativistic quantum field theory: basic concepts, tools, and results: Physical Motivation and Mathematical Setting

-Scattering theory can be rigorously formulated either in the context of quantum fields satisfying the Wightman axioms \cite{StWi} or in terms of local algebras satisfying the Haag--Kastler--Araki axioms \cite{Haag}.
+Scattering theory can be rigorously formulated either in the context of quantum fields satisfying the Wightman axioms \cite{StWi, 1Enc} or in terms of local algebras satisfying the Haag-Kastler-Araki axioms \cite{Haag}, {cf.\ also \cite{2Enc}}.
 In brief, the relation between these two settings may be described as follows: In the Wightman setting, the theory is formulated in terms of operator valued distributions $\phi$ on Minkowski space, the quantum fields, which act on the physical state space.
-These fields, integrated with test functions $f$ having support in a given region $\Os$ of space--time,\footnote{Only four-dimensional Minkowski space $\RR^4$ will be treated here.} $\phi(f) = \int \! d^{4} \! x \; f(x) \phi (x)$, form under the operations of addition, multiplication and hermitian conjugation a polynomial *--algebra $\Ps (\Os)$ of unbounded operators.
-In the Haag--Kastler--Araki setting one proceeds from these algebras to algebras $\As (\Os)$ of bounded operators which, roughly speaking, are formed by the bounded functions $A$ of the operators $\phi(f)$.
+These fields, integrated with test functions $f$ having support in a given region $\Os$ of space-time,\footnote{We restrict ourselves to four-dimensional Minkowski space.
+For theories in lower dimensions, cf.~\cite{3Enc}.} $\phi(f) = \int \! d^{4} \! x \; f(x) \phi (x)$, form under the operations of addition, multiplication and hermitian conjugation a polynomial *-algebra $\Ps (\Os)$ of unbounded operators.
+In the Haag-Kastler-Araki setting one proceeds from these algebras to algebras $\As (\Os)$ of bounded operators which, roughly speaking, are formed by the bounded functions $A$ of the operators $\phi(f)$.
 This step requires some mathematical care, but these subtleties will not be discussed here.
-As the statements and proofs of the results in these two frameworks differ only in technical details, the theory is presented here in the more convenient setting of algebras of bounded operators (C*--algebras).
+As the statements and proofs of the results in these two frameworks differ only in technical details, the theory is presented here in the more convenient setting of algebras of bounded operators (C*-algebras).